corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/cordapp-build-systems.md

 * `corda-test-common` - A common test library.
 Automatically included by other test libraries
 * `corda-test-utils` - Used when writing tests against Corda/Cordapps
 * `corda-tools-network-bootstrapper` - The Network Builder tool.
 Useful in build scripts
-* `corda-tools-shell-cli` - The Shell CLI tool.
+* `corda-tools-shell-cli-all` - The Shell CLI tool.
 Useful in build scripts

 Any modules marked with (*) are part of the open core and have to be pulled in from the matching Corda Open Source distribution (using
 `$corda_core_release_distribution` and `$corda_core_release_version`.